 To emulate in-situ conditions found at many LNAPL sites where a layer of product is present on the surface of groundwater, a glass demonstration vessel was prepared by first, adding approximately two (2) inches of field run soils.
 Water was then added to completely immerse the soils and provide an excess of approximately one half (½) inch to provide a viewing interface.
 Approximately one-fourth (¼) inch of LNAPL (consisting of preblended 75% GRO with 25% DRO), was carefully added to the surface of the water.
 Field application strength Cool-Ox® was then carefully injected into the bottom of the soil column.
 Since the process does not require activation, the reaction began within a minute after the application of the reagent.

-Please consult the video below to track visual progression of the reaction.
+Please consult the video above to track visual progression of the reaction.

 Note that the reaction is quite vigorous by the production of carbon dioxide exiting the reaction zone.
 In-Situ, where the LNAPL is interbedded with the soil matrix, the production of carbon dioxide aids in the mixing of the Cool-Ox® reagent with the impacted soil fraction.
 This “scrubbing” action increases contact between the LNAPL and the reagent thus, further promoting conversion of the LNAPL to carbon dioxide and/or oxygenated byproducts.